jdittrich/userNeedResearchBook/text/introduction.md

 to get material to students and receive material from them with the least effort and the least demand for learning new skills.
-It was the same for the students: They needed to do their projects and homework as efficiently as possible and they relied on mail and services like Dropbox® to do project work together or to share old exam questions for practicing.
+It was the same for the students: They needed to do their projects and homework as efficiently as possible and they relied on mail and services like Dropbox^®^ to do project work together or to share old exam questions for practicing.

 This led us to several ideas which guided the project in the following phases: